‘Bachelor’ Spoilers: ‘Reality Steve’ Wrong About Nick Viall’s Final Pick?

 That logic doesn’t hold up with any fans, however.
 And Reality Steve goes so far as to say that Vanessa Grimaldi’s hometown may be the exact reason these two are having major issues.
 He says that she doesn’t want to leave Canada — and Nick doesn’t want to move to there.
 Shouldn’t this be something that the two worked out on one of their dates?

-According to WetPaint, fans of the show participated in a fantasy league of sorts and 14 percent predicted that Grimaldi would be the winner.
+According to Wetpaint, fans of the show participated in a fantasy league of sorts, and 14 percent predicted that Grimaldi would be the winner.
 Other favorites include Kristina Schulman, Sarah Vendal, and Danielle Maltby.
 Of course, Reality Steve has already told us that the final four women are Grimaldi, Corinne Olympios, Raven Gates, and Rachel Lindsay.

 Reality Steve says that the Bachelor finale comes down to Raven Gates and Vanessa Grimaldi and that Nick Viall proposes to Vanessa and she accepts.
 He adds that despite Nick claiming that he has found love, Nick and Vanessa are already having serious issues.